 While some fruits and vegetables (spinach, broccoli, beans prunes, raisins) do contain Iron sources, they have lower amounts and are not as well absorbed.
 Therefore, vegetarians are at high risk for Iron deficiency.
 Contributing to this confusion are antacids and stomach medications which can also decrease the absorption of your Iron intake.
 That means you may not actually be getting credit for the Iron that you do take in.

-If you can not obtain enough iron via diet, a properly balanced vitamin regimen is your best bet for iron repletion.
+If you can not obtain enough iron via diet, a properly balanced custom vitamin regimen is your best bet for iron repletion.
+An all in one vitamin containing iron is a great way to get vitamins for energy and tiredness.
 Iron replacement in supplements can be found in many forms.
 The most commonly found forms are Iron sulfate, Iron Gluconate and Iron Fumarate.
 The dosing is variable and can get confusing because the amount of elemental iron (actual iron you get) is different for each type of iron replacement.
 For example, a 325 mg tablet of ferrous Gluconate contains only 36mg of elemental iron.
 However, in our experience most of the commonly found iron replacement products commonly cause side effects in the form of upset stomach, constipation and abdominal pain.
 People frequently stop taking their iron containing supplements for this reason.
 For more information on constipation and natural means to treat it, click here.

 It has been our experience that Iron as Carbonyl is far less likely to cause any GI side effects.
 For this reason, people who are taking iron for energy can continue taking it and slowly build up their iron stores.
 No vitamin regimen is effective if you don’t take continue to take the vitamins!